 The investments which are quoted in an active market are carried at fair value by reference to their quoted closing bid price at the end of the reporting period.
-Fair value of the foreign currency forward contracts is estimated by discounting the difference between the contractual forward price and the current forward price for the residual maturity of the contract using a risk-free interest rate (based on government bonds).
+Fair value of the foreign currency forward contracts is estimated by discounting the difference between the contractual forward price and the current forward price for the residual maturity of the contract using a risk-free interest rate at the end of the reporting period.